 - I’ll give you the answer to this question in a bit…I want to show you what will go wrong if we don’t configure R3 🙂

-Enough reading for now, let’s get our hands dirty with some configuration.
-We’ll start with BGP between R1/R2, R2/R4 and R4/5 like I just described.
+Enough reading for now.
+Let’s get our hands dirty with some configuration.
+We’ll start with BGP between R1/R2, R2/R4, and R4/5 as I just described.

 R1(config)#interface loopback 0 R1(config-if)#ip address 220.127.116.11 255.255.255.0 R1(config-router)#neighbor 192.168.12.2 remote-as 2 R1(config-router)#network 18.104.22.168 mask 255.255.255.0

 That’s easy enough, just a few commands.
 Our next step will be to configure IBGP between R2 and R4…what IP addresses are we going to use for this?
 Let’s look at our options:

 R2#show ip interface brief Interface IP-Address OK?
 Method Status Protocol FastEthernet0/0 192.168.12.2 YES NVRAM up up FastEthernet1/0 192.168.23.2 YES NVRAM up up